 - Sesame Sticks

 The one thing all furikake chex mix recipes contain is an easy homemade sauce that's spread over the chex mix before baking.
 The sauce consists of oil or butter (in our case vegan butter), soy sauce, a sweetener and furikake seasoning.

 Furikaki seasoning is typically made of toasted sesame seeds, nori, salt and sugar.
 Some versions contain miso or bonito flakes.
 Don't buy a furikaki seasoning with bonito flakes - they're made from fish.
 Trader Joe's sells a furikaki seasoning mix that's suitable for vegans, as do many other other places.

 - Wheat Chex: What's a chex mix without chex??

-- Bugels: These are a traditional addition to most furikai chex mixes that you buy packaged in Hawaii.
+- Bugles: These are a traditional addition to most furikaki chex mixes that you buy packaged in Hawaii.

 - Peanuts: You can use roasted or raw peanuts.